Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Applications

 \subsubsection{Testing multivariate unimodality}

 Testing non-trivial clustering structure of a high-dimensional dataset is a long-standing problem.
 The problem cannot be directly answered by clustering algorithms, because typically these (e.g., k-means or hierarchical clustering) always return clusters even when the data comes from a homogenous population \citep{huang2015significance}.
-This problem is closely connected to selecting the number of clusters in that our problem may be framed as testing that the true number is one.
+This problem is closely connected to selecting the number of clusters as a trivial clustering structure corresponds to the true number being one.
 Here, we work with Euclidean data and we take the perspective that there is only one cluster if the population distribution is unimodal.

 A univariate distribution is called unimodal if there is a point $a$ such that the distribution function is convex on $(-\infty, a)$ and concave on $(a, +\infty)$ \citep{khintchine1938unimodal}.
 While there are different notions of multivariate unimodality, we take \emph{linear unimodality} as our definition: we say a random vector $(X_1, \dots, X_p)$ is unimodal if $\sum_i a_i X_i$ is unimodal for every non-zero coefficient vector $a = (a_1, \dots, a_p)$.
 That is,